selimanac/defold-modplayer/README.md

 This is chiptune player native extension for [Defold Engine](https://www.defold.com/).
 ModPlayer can load and play .XM and .MOD file formats.
-Extension supported MacOS, Windows, Linux*, Android ,iOS and [HTML5](#html5-bundle).
+Extension supported MacOS, Windows, Linux*, Android, iOS and [HTML5](#html5-bundle).

 **Caution:** This extension is not battle tested yet and you should consider it as alpha release.
 It may contain bugs.